ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.03/+article.md

 At first, it felt like just another beautiful song I've heard from Tristam.
 But, as the lyrics sank into me, I realized there's more behind this particular song.
 As someone who've followed and listened since around 2015 (can't believe it's been 6 yrs since then), this year releases hits different.

 I'm beyond grateful that I can't relate to this well enough as I've not lost someone close recently, but I do know that this must be hard for a lot of people out there that needs to go through the experience.
-I've read from some of those people that this helps them get through it.
+I've read that this helps them get through it.
 Although, the actual purpose behind the song might just be in this pinned comment from the artist himself

 > Appreciate what you have now.
 Much love.
 > \- Tristam